We invest in people, foster networks, create impact

 WE invest in people

-Furthermore, equal opportunity is a top priority and we implement top-down measures to ensure that the percentage of female professors increases.
-Thus in developing our Excellence Strategy in 2018 the decision was made to raise our target of female representation in the professorship to 30 percent by 2026.
+Making gains toward greater equal opportunities and greater gender equality at the University is another top priority.
+In cooperation with the faculties we have implemented measures designed to significantly increase female representation in the professorate.
+Thus in developing our Excellence Strategy in 2018, the decision was made to raise our target of female representation in the professorate to 30 percent by 2026.
 By the end of 2024 we had already achieved this milestone, two years ahead of schedule.
 This success was made possible through an array of programs and measures.
 These included the internally developed STEP program, implemented with Excellence funding, which provides ongoing support for female researchers throughout their careers at the University of Bonn.
-And the federal and state 2030 Program for Women Professors, which provides funding to support the initial appointment of female professors.
+There is also the federal and state Programme for Women Professors 2030, which provides funding to promote the initial appointment of women to professorships.

 WE foster networks